Geodemographic Classification

 Variable selection is often a time-consuming process that requires a combination of domain knowledge and more extensive exploratory analysis than is covered in this practical.

 A straightforward yet effective method to examine the distribution of our variables is to create boxplots for each variable.
-This can be efficiently achieved by using facet_wrap() to generate a matrix of panels, allowing us to visualise all variables in a single view.
+This can be efficiently achieved by using facet_wrap() from the ggplot2 library to generate a matrix of panels, allowing us to visualise all variables in a single view.

 R code